Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: METHOD

-Next, the spherical domain is partitioned into 72 sub-regions based on longitude and latitude.
+Following normalization, the next step involves partitioning the spherical domain into 72 sub-regions based on longitude and latitude.
 The sphere is first divided along the z-axis into northern and southern hemispheres.
 By latitude, each hemisphere is further divided into two bands, resulting in 4 latitude bands globally.
 Longitudinal division then subdivides each latitude band into 18 sectors, formed by meridians spaced 20 degrees apart.
-Fig.~\ref{fig_2} illustrates this spatial subdivision.
+Fig.~\ref{fig_2}(a) illustrates this spatial subdivision.

 Following the spherical partitioning, the mean normal vector is computed for each sub-region within a cluster.
-The angular deviation between all unique pairs of these regional mean normal vectors within the same cluster is then calculated, generating $\binom{n}{2}$ distinct angular measurements per cluster (where $n$ is the number of sub-regions, e.g., $n=72$).
-A histogram of these angular deviations is constructed per cluster using 10-degree bin intervals (resulting in $d=18$ dimensions), yielding a $d$-dimensional geometric descriptor vector $\mathbf{F_{C}} \in \mathbb{R}^{d}$ for each cluster $C$.
+Next, the angular deviation between all unique pairs of these regional mean normal vectors within the same cluster is calculated.
+This process generates $\binom{n}{2}$ distinct angular measurements per cluster, where $n$ is the number of sub-regions (e.g., $n=72$).
+We then randomly select $n_{m}$ measurements.
+A histogram of these angular deviations is constructed per cluster using 10-degree bin intervals, resulting in $d=18$ dimensions.
+This process yields a $d$-dimensional geometric descriptor vector $\mathbf{F_{C}} \in \mathbb{R}^{d}$ for each cluster $C$.

-Subsequently, for each submap, the geometric descriptors $\mathbf{F_{C}}$ from all its clusters are collected and normalized.
-The VLAD algorithm~\cite{ref74} is then applied to this normalized set of descriptors to generate a single submap-level geometric descriptor.
-To accommodate submaps with varying cluster counts ($N_c$), we dynamically adjust the size of the VLAD codebook (i.e., the number of cluster centers, $K$) during encoding, setting $K$ proportionally to $N_c$.
-Submaps with a small $N_c$ use a correspondingly smaller $K$, while those with a large $N_c$ use a larger $K$.
-The resulting VLAD vector is then zero-padded to achieve a fixed dimensionality $a$.
-Finally, this yields the standardized geometric descriptor $\mathbf{F^{G}} \in \mathbb{R}^{a}$ for the submap.
-The entire process is illustrated in Fig.~\ref{fig_2}.
+The resulting angular-deviation histogram is used as the cluster-level normal descriptor, denoted as $\psi(C_m)$.
+The saliency-aware submap-level aggregation of these cluster descriptors is introduced in Section \uppercase\expandafter{\romannumeral3}-E.